Skip to main content

 3. iOS Build Settings

-If you encounter build issues, update your iOS project settings in ios/YourAppName/Info.plist:
+If you encounter build issues, add these to your iOS project settings:

 • Enable Bitcode: NO